hexhart/CP3402-learning-journal/week04-learningjournal-hex.md

    - WordPress uses Subversion, a centralized remote system/server that contains the repository.
    - Other copies are working copies that doesn't actually contain the full history.
    - For files to contain history connecting to the server is required using Git and Git SVN command.

-* LinkedIn Video: Write and commit in small chunks
    - When making commits, focus on making small commits at a time,
    - Documentation files are written in Markdown, an industry format used across platforms like GitHub,
    - Undo options are available within the editor,
    - Version control helps to revert back any changes made after closing files,
    - While editor has undo functions, it is limited to what it can do to file once it is closed and reopened.
    - Always remember to adopt systematic versioning practices when working of any software development workflows.

-* LinkedIn Video: Write and commit in small chunks
-   - When making commits, focus on making small commits at a time,

 * Practical Reading Material 1: Ultimate WordPress Development Workflow by Zach Adams